 - APA Refresher

-- This module gives a quick refresher so you feel confident about your APA knowledge, and will help you to give consistent and appropriate feedback to students.
+- This module provides a quick refresher to help you feel confident about your APA knowledge, and will help you to give consistent and appropriate feedback to students.